KelvinMsft/kHypervisor/README.md

 - VMware 12 with EPT environment.
 - Supports Multi-core processor environment
 - Test environment with Windows 7 x64 sp1
+- It onlys support restricted guest (protected - paging mode) for the present

 # Description
 The kHypervisor is not yet completed, and it will be rapidly update on progress, please using a windbg+vmware 12 for debugging kHypervisor.